Philosophy

 PHIL 3315: Ancient Philosophy

-A study of being, nature, knowledge, man and the state, as developed by the pre–Socratics, Plato, Aristotle, the Epicureans, the Stoics and Plotinus.
-Same subject matter as PHIL 1315, satisfying all its requirements in the historical sequence but taught at an upper–division level.
+A study of being, nature, knowledge, man and the state, as developed by the pre–Socratics, Plato, Aristotle, and other significant figures.

 PHIL 3317: Modern Philosophy